idris-lang/Idris2/docs/source/reference/strings.rst

 are not necessarily the same as ``interpolate``.
 Typically the implementation of ``show`` for ``String`` adds double quotes around the text, but for ``interpolate`` what we want is to return the string as is.
-In the previous example, ``"hello \{username}"``, if we were to use ``show`` we would end up with the string ``"hello "Susan`` which displays an extra pair of double quotes.
+In the previous example, ``"hello \{username}"``, if we were to use ``show`` we would end up with the string ``"hello "Susan""`` which displays an extra pair of double quotes.
 That is why the implementation of ``interpolate`` for ``String`` is the identity function: ``interpolate x = x``.
 This way the desugared code looks like: ``concat [id "hello ", interpolate username]``.